danieljprice/splash/docs/main.rst

    :width: 50.0%

    First stage in the multi-panelled figure tutorial: a simple render plot of density

+Moving the cursor over the
+colour bar and pressing ‘l’ results in the plot shown in :numref:`fig:multipart1b`

 .. figure:: figs/multipart2.png
    :alt: multi-panelled figure tutorial part 1b